Our Sustainable Future - CSU, Chico

 BMU 209 - 2:00-2:50

-Project RHAB (Rice Hulls as Alternative Building): Achieving Sustainability Through Use of Rice Hulls in Building Materials
+Part I: Project RHAB (Rice Hulls as Alternative Building): Achieving Sustainability Through Use of Rice Hulls in Building Materials

-This presentation reports on the progress of an EPA-P3 (People, Prosperity and the Planet) Phase I and Phase II Award winning project at Butte College by the MESA (Mathematics Engineering Science Achievement) Program students.
-Started in the spring 2011, the RHAB project's focus is to conduct meaningful applied research under qualified mentors and faculty supervision in the field of sustainability by exploring ways to use an abundant local agricultural waste material: rice hulls.
+Progress of an EPA-P3 (People, Prosperity and the Planet) Phase II Award winning project at Butte College by the MESA (Mathematics Engineering Science Achievement) Program students will be shared.
+The RHAB project focuses on conducting meaningful applied research under qualified mentors and faculty supervision in the field of sustainability by exploring ways to use an abundant local agricultural waste material, rice hulls.
 The overall goal is to create a sustainable building material product utilizing the rice hulls.
-In April 2012, four interns presented their Phase I research outcomes and competed for a Phase II Award at the National Mall in Washington, D.C.
-They were the first community college in the history of the EPA P3 Awards to be awarded a Phase II Award.
+Research and practical applications of this sustainable building technology, including demonstration on how they built a ”small house” from the materials developed by the team will also be presented.
+The interns are in the second year of EPA - P3 Phase II Award competition.
+They were the first community college in the history of the EPA P3 Awards to be award a Phase II Award.

 BMU 210 - 2:00-2:50

 Fletcher Alexander, Institute for Sustainable Development at CSU, Chico and Members From the Campus Sustainability Committee